Esthetician (CE11) Technical Certificate of Credit

 - Submit official college transcripts, if applicable

 - Present acceptable ACCUPLACER, ACT, ASSET, COMPASS, PSAT, or SAT scores or GED score of 145 or higher or have one of the following: an associate degree or higher or have a HOPE GPA of 2.6 after the completion of 10th grade.
 Documentation on a college transcript of successful completion of appropriate courses from a regionally accredited college or university may be accepted in lieu of test scores.

-- This program begins Spring semester on the Valdosta campus.
+- Day – Begins each Spring and Summer semester on the Valdosta campus.